 More Info About My Practice

-Although I do not accept insurance, I provide my clients with monthly invoices, which they turn into their insurance company to get reimbursed directly.
+Although I'm an out of network provider (which means I don't directly accept insurance), I do provide my clients with monthly invoices, which they turn into their insurance company to get reimbursed directly.
 Feel free to reach out and contact me for any guidance with this.

 How Psychotherapy Can Help